jdpond/webhook2flow/README.md

 ## OVERVIEW

-Most modern systems have the inherent capability of extending their capabilities through &quot;[webhooks](https://en.wikipedia.org/wiki/Webhook)&quot;, a common API interface using standard Internet protocols and authentications.
-For example, if I wanted to add a contact to salesforce every time I add a gitlab user to track who is actually working on a support case, I could use the [Gitlab existing system hook](https://docs.gitlab.com/ee/system_hooks/system_hooks.html)  &quot;User created&quot; that HTTP POSTs after OATH2 authentication as a transaction request (using JSON) to a designated end point (in this case a Salesforce instance).
-This is a standard hook for Gitlab (among dozens of others) which requires no more setup than creating the authentication connection - using a recipient web service to interpret and act on the request.

-Webhook2Flow automates the creation and logic of web services, creating a webhook servicer defined and processed through Flow Builder.

-Most (if not all) state-of-the-art systems and services allow and utilize webhooks to automate transactions between applications, systems, and services and they are growing exponentially in popularity. .
+Most (if not all) state-of-the-art systems and services allow and utilize webhooks to automate transactions between applications, systems, and services to integrate with other systems - and they are growing exponentially in popularity. .
 A webhook can be a request for information or a request for an action.
 Webhooks are increasingly available as extensions to system events and facilitate interaction with one or more external services when these events occur.

-In today&#39;s world, customers expect a seamless customer experience - no matter if that experience consists of behind the scenes business solutions and services that reside on a single platform or across multiple off-platform hosts.
+&quot;[Webhooks](https://en.wikipedia.org/wiki/Webhook)&quot; are a common API interface using standard Internet protocols and authentications.
+For example, if I wanted to add a contact to salesforce every time I add a github contributor to track who is actually working on an integration, I could use something like the [Gitlab existing system hook](https://docs.gitlab.com/ee/system_hooks/system_hooks.html)  &quot;User created&quot; that HTTP POSTs after OATH2 authentication as a transaction request (using JSON) to a designated end point (in this case a Salesforce instance).
+This is a standard hook for Gitlab (among dozens of others) which requires no more setup than creating the authentication connection - using a recipient web service to interpret and act on the request.

 Webhook2Flow is the inverse of Salesforce External Services.
-External Services smooth the way for this exchange by letting you declaratively (no coding!) integrate with externally hosted services that perform a variety of business actions or computations for use in your Salesforce org.
-Webhook2Flow allows you to let Other systems integrate with your Salesforce services using existing or created webhooks.
+Using Webhook2flow, external Services integrate declaratively (no coding!) with your Salesforce instances to perform a variety of business actions or computations.
+Webhook2Flow allows you to let Other systems integrate with your Salesforce services using existing or created webhooks in those External Systems/Services.

 | **External Services** | **Webhook2Flow Services** |
 | --- | --- |